Jadefound/veelink-farm-offline-version/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is intended for educational and demonstration purposes.
+For production use, please add your own LICENSE file.

 ## 🤝 Contributing